cyberark/conjur/README.md

 The Slosilo project has been verified by a professional cryptographic audit.
 Contact Conjur Inc for more details.

-When you start Possum, you must provide a Base64-encoded master data key in the environment variable `CONJUR_DATA_KEY`.
+When you start Conjur, you must provide a Base64-encoded master data key in the environment variable `CONJUR_DATA_KEY`.
 You can generate a data key using the following command:

 ```
 $ docker run --rm possum data-key generate